-Global investors are starving for yield
+Global investors are hungry for yield

-Structure notes* to enhance risk-reward profile
+Using structure notes* to enhance risk/reward profile

 Harvest yield by investing in Fixed Coupon Notes

-An FCN helps investors to enhance their portfolio yields with periodic coupon payments, and provides a buffer to price downside of the underlying (investors only exposed to downside if the final price of the underlying is lower than the Strike).
-It allows investors to tailor the risk-reward profile according to their specific investment outlook, and could potentially generate better returns in a range-bound market.
+An FCN helps investors to enhance their portfolio yields with periodic coupon payments, and provides a buffer to price downside of the underlying (investors exposed to downside only if the final price of the underlying is lower than the Strike).
+It allows investors to tailor the risk/reward profile according to their specific investment outlook, and could potentially generate better returns in a range-bound market.

 Systematic investing in a portfolio of Fixed Coupon Notes

 To construct a diversified portfolio of FCNs, an investor determines the target portfolio size, target notional per FCN and invests a portion of the target portfolio funds into a selection of FCNs at inception.
-The investor will then gradually allocate the remaining portion of the portfolio funds into FCNs at regular time intervals, and reinvests redemption proceeds to new FCNs when the existing ones matures or early redeemed.
+The investor will then gradually allocate the remaining portion of the portfolio funds into FCNs at regular time intervals, and reinvest redemption proceeds to new FCNs when the existing ones mature or early redeemed.

 Periodic portfolio review and dynamic rebalancing of risk exposures will be crucial, to ensure diversified risk exposure across different sectors and regions, and to enhance performance of the overall FCN portfolio in accordance with investors’ yield expectation and targeted risk-reward profile.

-* Structured product involves derivatives.
+* Structured products involve derivatives.
 Do not invest in it unless you fully understand and are willing to assume the risks associated with it.
 The most common risks include, but are not limited to, risk of adverse or unanticipated market developments, issuer credit quality risk, risk of lack of uniform standard pricing, risk of adverse events involving any underlying reference obligations, risk of high volatility, risk of illiquidity/little to no secondary market, and conflicts of interest.
 Before investing in a structured product, investors should review the accompanying offering document, prospectus or prospectus supplement to understand the actual terms and key risks associated with the each individual structured product.
 Any payments on a structured product are subject to the credit risk of the issuer and/or guarantor.
 Investors may lose their entire investment, i.e., incur an unlimited loss.
 The risks listed above are not complete.
 For a more comprehensive list of the risks involved with this particular product, please speak to your J.P.
 Morgan representative.
 If you are in any doubt about the risks involved in the product, you may clarify with the intermediary or seek independent professional advice.
 In discussion of options and other strategies, results and risks are based solely on hypothetical examples cited; actual results and risks will vary depending on specific circumstances.
 Investors are urged to consider carefully whether option or option-related products in general, as well as the products or strategies discussed herein are suitable to their needs.
 In actual transactions, the client’s counterparty for OTC derivatives applications is JPMorgan Chase Bank, N.A. and its affiliates.
 For a copy of the “Characteristics and Risks of Standardized Options” booklet, please contact your J.P.
 Morgan Advisor.

 Key Risk Disclosures

 The product description is intended to be indicative, preliminary and for illustrative purposes only.
 This document should not be relied upon in isolation for the purpose of making an investment decision.
 The final terms and conditions may vary.
 Please read the termsheet and any other relevant transaction documentation, which will include a fuller disclosure of the relevant features and risks of the product, for details.
 Charts and scenarios are for illustrative purposes only.
 Historical performance is no guarantee of future performance.
 Please see important disclaimer at the end of this document.
-For more information on product profiles and trade ideas, which discusses risks, benefits, liquidity and other matters of interest, please contact your J.P.
+For more information on product profiles and trade ideas, which discuss risks, benefits, liquidity and other matters of interest, please contact your J.P.
 Morgan representative.